aravindhk/QESummerSchool/Day-5/exercise-5/README.md

 ## Preparing the environment

 The accelerated version of QE requires PGI compilers and a set of libraries provided by the CUDA Toolkit.
-In order to proceed, check that
+In order to proceed,

-* PGI compilers have been loaded and mpif90 points to pgf90.
+* load the *OpenMPI* library that wraps PGI compilers and check that mpif90 points to pgf90.
 To this aim, `mpif90 --version` will do.
 * the cuda toolkit is available in the modules and has been loaded.

 The GPU version also strongly benefits from MKL libraries so, if possible, on Intel machines, use them.

+> **Question**: what are the modules that you need to load on the IJS cluster❓ [Answer](#A1)

 ## Downloading